ravendevteam/alternet/README.md

 Flags: bit0=EncryptedPathMetaPresent, bit1=CongestionFeedback.
 SegCnt: Number of segments.
 MUST be >= 1 for Type 0x01.

 Payload Len denotes the exact number of octets of the L1 logical header structure.
 This structure is carried verbatim as the payload of the L2 `PATH_CONTROL` frame (Type 0x20).
-There is no stand‑alone L1 packet on the wire and therefore no L1 fragmentation or aggregation.
+There is no stand-alone L1 packet on the wire and therefore no L1 fragmentation or aggregation.

 <a id="sec-7-3"></a>
 ### 7.3 Path Segment and Signature Context